 - Oregano – Known for its earthy, slightly bitter yet bold, sweet and spicy flavor, oregano, just like thyme is a great bay leaf substitute to use in any recipe.
 In fact, fresh oregano is said to have the same minty and peppery taste that bay leaf has.
 As a rule of thumb, use a quarter teaspoon of dried oregano for 1 bay leaf.

-- Basil – Unlike oregano or thyme, using basil as a substitute for bay leaf is only reserved for Italian-based dishes.
+- Basil – Unlike oregano or thyme, using basil as a substitute for bay leaf is better reserved for Italian-based dishes.
 Because of its sweet flavor, basil can drastically change what your food tastes like, taking away the illusion of bay leaf.
 Only use basil as a replacement if you are making beef or tomato-based dishes.
 Use 1 basil leaf for every bay leaf your recipe calls for (basil: bay leaf ratio = 1:1).

 - Mexican Oregano – Unlike Mediterranean (aka traditional) oregano best known for its minty-peppery undertones, the Mexican variety is said to have more citrus flavor undertones.
 Mexican oregano is best used as a bay leaf substitute in meat dishes, salsa, beans or chili.
 Use a quarter teaspoon of dried Mexican oregano for 1 bay leaf.